Vaginal Cancer: Chemotherapy

 How is chemotherapy given for vaginal cancer?

-Most women with vaginal cancer get chemotherapy in an outpatient part of the hospital, at the doctor’s office, or at home.
+Most women with vaginal cancer get chemotherapy in an outpatient part of the hospital, at the healthcare provider’s office, or at home.
 In some cases, depending on your health or the medicines you take, you may need to stay in the hospital during treatment.

 You may take these medicines into a vein (IV) or by mouth as a pill.
-In some cases, when vaginal precancer is found or vaginal cancer has not spread, chemotherapy medicines may be used as a cream or lotion.
+In some cases, when vaginal precancer is found, chemotherapy medicines may be used as a cream or lotion.
 The medicine is then applied to the affected area of the vagina.
 Chemotherapy given by IV or pill is a systemic treatment.
 This means that the medicines travel all through the body in the bloodstream.
 Chemotherapy given as a cream or lotion is local treatment.

 What types of medicines are used to treat vaginal cancer?